spacesprotocol/fabric/README.md

 | <img src="./logo.png" width="340"/> | <h1 align="left">Fabric</h1> <p align="left">Fabric is a free, open network that connects people and services without central control.
 Built on [hyperdht](https://github.com/holepunchto/hyperdht), it works with [Nostr](https://github.com/nostr-protocol/nostr) and [Spaces](https://spacesprotocol.org) to let you find someone by their sovereign handle (like `@example`) or by a public key (an `npub`).</p><br /> |
 |-------------------------------------|----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|

+> [!WARNING]
+> Fabric is an experimental project and will see frequent updates in the near future.
+Expect some bumps as we refine it—join us to shape its evolution!

 **Fabric makes it easy to share who you are or find others in a decentralized world.** It’s like an address book for the internet’s sovereign future—built on [hyperdht](https://github.com/holepunchto/hyperdht), it links [Nostr](https://github.com/nostr-protocol/nostr) messages and [Spaces](https://spacesprotocol.org) (sovereign handles, like `@example`) so anyone can look up a name or an npub without needing a middleman.